Professional and Career Development Loan

 The PCDL scheme is a partnership between Co-operative Bank and the UK Government.
 It is more like a bank loan than the standard UK student loans offered to undergraduate students.
-During your studies, and for one month afterwards, the Skills Funding Agency will pay the interest on the loan.
-After this, you will become responsible for the interest and loan repayments.
+During your studies, and for one month afterwards, the UK Government's Education and Skills Funding Agency will pay the interest on the loan.
+After this, you will become responsible for the interest and fixed loan repayments.

-- have been living in the UK for at least 3 years before your course starts
+- Have been living in the UK for at least 3 years before your course starts, and

-PCDL applicants will need this when completing the application form.
+You will need UAL's learner provider number (2030) when completing your application form.